Decline of ancient Egyptian religion: Legacy

 One of the final bastions of Egyptian religion, the Coptic language survived the Christianisation and later Islamisation of the country and remained fundamentally similar to the language of Pharaonic Egypt (although more similar to Late Egyptian than any other stage, especially grammatically), enduring for over a millennium before its relegation to a liturgical language by the 16th century.
-Coptic would give later Egyptologists a crucial insight into the phonology of the Egyptian language, partly because it is not an abjad and thus records vowels, unlike hieroglyphics and hieratic.
+Coptic would give later Egyptologists a crucial insight into the phonology of the Egyptian language, partly because its writing system is not an abjad and thus records vowels, unlike hieroglyphics and hieratic.

 Perhaps the most influential and recognisable legacies of Egyptian religion are the monuments erected in honour of it throughout Egyptian history.
 Temples, statues, the world-famous pyramids, the Great Sphinx of Giza, and other creations were heavily influenced by religion.
 In turn, the distinct style of ancient Egyptian architecture has reached the modern day through styles like Egyptian Revival architecture, and the integration and adaptation of religious motifs from Egypt into Western art after Napoleon's campaign in Egypt.

 In late antiquity, however, the effects of Egyptian religion are clear on other religions.
 The Greeks and Romans both regarded Egypt as exotic and mystic, and this fascination with the country and its religion led somewhat to its diffusion around the Mediterranean.
 Deities like Isis and Bes made their way across the Mediterranean and the Near East, and the recherché view of Egypt sparked some Greek and Roman esoteric belief systems, Hermeticism being a notable tradition which arose from the reticent magical wisdom of Thoth.

 Interest in Egyptian religion has led to attempted renewings of the religion.
 The contemporary revival of ancient Egyptian religion is known as Kemetism.
 It arose along with other neopagan religious movements in the 1970s.